voxpupuli/voxpupuli.github.io/coc/index.md

 permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

+Our maintainers are elected on a yearly basis as the project management committee.
+You can find an up to date list of those people [on our site][pmc]
 ## Scope

 This Code of Conduct applies both within project spaces and in public spaces